It’s a very straightforward question:

 Questions About Entering Canada?

-We realize that crossing the border and being denied entry into Canada could cause any number of problems.
-CBCS owner Mitch Jessiman is a Registered Canadian Immigration Consultant (RCIC) and can help you determine your eligibility to enter Canada.
+We realize that crossing the U.S. border and being denied entry into Canada could cause any number of problems.
+CBCS owner Mitch Jessiman is a Registered Canadian Immigration Consultant (RCIC) with years of experience to help you determine your eligibility to enter Canada.
 Consultations are free.
-Simply call Mitch at 1-800-438-7020 or leave a comment below.
+Simply call Mitch at 1-800-438-7020 or use the form on this page.
+Thank you.